Vanderbilt-Student-Volunteers-Science/New_VSVS_Scheduler/docs/OnboardingNewITMembersx.md

     git push
     ```

 #### 2.2.2.
-Using PyCharm
+Using VSCode

-1. Open PyCharm.
+1. Open VSCode
 2. Make sure your project is open and active.
-3. In the top menu, go to "VCS" > "Git" > "Branches."
-4. In the "Branches" dialog, click the "+ New Branch" button.
+3. On the side bar to the left, select the source control icon.
+(It's 2 circles with squiggly lines that connect them to another circle)
+4. Click the 3 dots in to the right of the words "SOURCE CONTROL".
+Select "Branch".
+Within the branch menu, select "Create Branch From ...".
+5. When given the option to select the branch that you want to create the new branch from, select "Main".
-5. Enter a descriptive name for your new branch (e.g., new-feature).
-Optionally, you can choose to check out the new branch immediately by selecting the "Check out" option.
+5. Enter a descriptive name for your new branch.
+Please refer to [earlier in this guide](#21-branching-strategy) for naming conventions.
-6. Click the "Create" button.

-After making changes to your code, PyCharm will detect the modifications.
+After making changes to your code, VSCode will detect the modifications.
-- In the left-hand sidebar, you'll see a list of changed files.
-Check the box next to each file you want to stage.
+- In the left-hand sidebar, under the "SOURCE CONTROL" menu, you'll see a list of changed files.
+Click the "+" next to the file name to stage the file for a commit.

-- Alternatively, you can right-click on a file and select "Git" > "Add" to stage it.

-With your changes staged, go to "VCS" > "Commit" in the top menu.In the Commit dialog, enter a commit message describing your changes.Click the "Commit" button.
+- With your changes staged, enter a commit message - in the Commit dialog box - describing your changes.Click the "Commit" button.

 After committing your changes, go to "VCS" > "Git" > "Push" in the top menu.In the Push dialog, ensure your branch is selected, and click the "Push" button.